 Big 90 to 100 pound calves that were kept away from adult cow manure and receive plenty of good mature cow colostrum soon after birth can eat their little hearts out and never get sick.
-On feeding trials I have fed them up to 3 pounds of powder in 8 quarts of mix daily.
-They grow like weeds.
-They stay healthy.
+As part of a feeding trial, I fed about 100 of them up to 3 pounds of powder in 8 quarts of mix daily.
+They grew like weeds.
+They were healthy.

-But, lots of calves are not that large.
-Thirteen percent of our Holstein calves at Noblehurst dairy were less than 75 pounds at birth.
+But, many calves are not that large.
+Thirteen percent of our calves at Noblehurst were less than 75 pounds at birth.
 Guess what?
-Sometimes they cannot be fed the same amount as a 100 pound calf.
-This is not news to anyone that's worked with calves.
+On a twice-a-day feeding program (8/16 hour intervals) they cannot be fed the same amount as newborns as a 100 pound calf.
+This is not news to anyone that has worked with calves.

-Some small calves until they are several weeks old just will not eat that much (8 quarts) even if offered.
+Many small calves until they are several weeks old just will not eat that much (8 quarts) even if offered.
 Frequently, they will drink a lot in the morning and nothing in the afternoon if large volumes are fed.
-This may be more an issue when the interval between feedings gets shorter and shorter.
+The few that do drink 7 or 8 quarts promptly get so loose that they have to be cut back.
+However, if calves are fed 3 or 4 times daily with equal intervals between feedings they can consume much larger volumes of milk.

-Also, if you depend on calves running up to the feeding pail at the afternoon feeding as way to check on their health, then you may have to accommodate some morning-only drinkers under 21 days of age.
+Also, when feeding calves twice daily if you depend on calves running up to the feeding pail at the afternoon feeding as way to check on their health, then you may have to accommodate some morning-only drinkers under 21 days of age.